 The new helicopters for the AAC are expected to be delivered beginning in 2020, following the completion of an order for 22 AH-64E Apache attack helicopters and 15 CH-47F Chinook heavy-lift helicopters for the Indian Air Force placed in 2015.
-The 2015 contract contained a clause for a follow-on order of 11 extra Apaches and seven Chinooks at a fixed price that agreed upon in 2013 following over then American price validity extensions.
-As I explained earlier this year the purchase has caused considerable friction between the Indian Army and Air Force:
+The 2015 contract contained a clause for a follow-on order of 11 extra Apaches and seven Chinooks at a fixed price that was agreed upon in 2013 and following repeated American price validity extensions.
+As I explained earlier this year, the purchase has caused considerable friction between the Indian Army and Air Force:

 For a number of years, the Indian Army has been engaged in a tug of war with the Indian Air Force over who should operate this future fleet of Apache gunships.
 The Army initially asked for the gunships to be inducted into its ranks, or for the Air Force to at least share the helicopters with the ground forces.
 The Air Force, however, rejected both proposals.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.